 The REvil development team is said to consist of around ten individuals with as many as 60 affiliates that perform the active deployment of the ransomware.
 In February 2020, REvil’s data-theft-extortion campaign accelerated with the launch of the Happy Blog.
 REvil’s notoriety increases the chances of securing a ransom payment.
 The group’s high-profile leaks are frequently covered by mainstream outlets, which works as further motivation for organisations that initially refuse to pay a ransom to engage with the threat actors.

 Fig. 2 – The auction site used to sell stolen data if the ransom is not paid

-REvil is at the top of a pyramid of up to 30 other ransomware groups that perform Big Game Hunting campaigns.
-This means that they target large organisations from both the private and public sectors to secure multi-million dollar ransom payments.
-The group’s demands have increased significantly since 2019, peaking at a $50 million demand from Acer (it is unknown if they paid) and securing an $11 million ransom from JBS foods, after originally asking for $22.5 million in Bitcoin.
+REvil is at the top of a pyramid of around 30 other ransomware groups that perform Big Game Hunting (BGH) campaigns.
+As noted above, BGH sees groups target large organisations, from both the private and public sectors, with high annual revenues, so that their victims’ are more likely to be able to pay multi-million dollar ransom demands.
+These amounts, however, have increased significantly since 2019, peaking at a $50 million demand from Acer (it is unknown if they paid) and securing an $11 million ransom from JBS foods, after originally asking for $22.5 million in Bitcoin.
 Other significant victims targeted by REvil over the last two years include 20 Texas local administrations, Travelex, SoftwareOne, Quest, GSM Law, Banco Estado, Quanta, FujiFilm, Sol Oriens, Invenergy, and more recently French Connection.
 [1, 2, 3, 4]

 Fig. 3 – Example of the REvil ransom note